 Horry Georgetown Technical College and Pittsburgh Institute of Aeronautics (PIA) have signed an articulation agreement which is designed to afford students the opportunity to earn the Associate in Applied Science with a major in General Technology, allowing a student to specialize in two areas: Aviation Power Plant and Aviation Airframe to be offered through PIA.
 General Education courses will be taught at HGTC.
 The ACM courses (below) will be offered at PIA facilities in Myrtle Beach.
-Upon satisfactory completion of the required coursework outlined below, students will be eligible to graduate from HGTC with an associate degree in applied science (AAS).
-Each student is required to complete of a minimum of 25% of the coursework required at HGTC.
+Upon satisfactory completion of all required coursework at PIA, students will be eligible to graduate from HGTC with and Associate Degree in Applied Science (A.A.S.).
+Each student is required to complete a minimum of 25% of the course required at HGTC.
 Students may choose to complete HGTC coursework before, during, or after enrollment at PIA.
-The HGTC courses displayed below are a suggested schedule only.

 Admission to this program requires completion of HGTC Admission requirements (application, transcripts, fees and placement information) in addition to PIA applications by eligible students.
 Although PIA does not require a criminal background check, applicants should be aware that certain offenses may preclude graduates from employment in the industry.
-Contact Admissions (admissions@hgtc.edu) for details on admissions procedures.
+Contact Admissions (admissions@hgtc.edu) for details on admissions procedures and specific PIA curriculum.

 AMF 101 Introduction to Aviation Maintenance 1

 CPT 101 Introduction to Computers 3

 ENG 155 Communications I 3

 MAT 155 Contemporary Mathematics 3

-MGT OR 101 Principles of Management 3
+MGT 101 Principles of Management 3

+OR

 MGT 150 Fundamentals of Supervision

 TOTAL 13

-SECOND THROUGH FIFTH SEMESTER COURSES - SECOND SEMESTER/PIA
+SECOND THROUGH FIFTH SEMESTER COURSES/PIA